BuzzCopper

 If the device is operating out of WiFi range it will store any sightings on an SD card until it next senses a WiFi signal.

 The device is housed in a fizzy drink bottle with apertures cut for insect access.
-A platform that floats on the bait reservoir ensures that visitors cannot drown.
+A platform that floats on the bait reservoir ensures 0% By-catch deaths.

-The first prototypes are currently being field tested in my garden, although we have no Asian Hornets here.
+The first 30 prototypes are currently being field tested by volunteers in SE England.

-All IP will be open-sourced so you can build your own if you have the necessary expertise.
+All IP will be open-sourced so you could build your own if you have the necessary expertise.
 Otherwise, they will be available from here and other outlets (tba) at an attractive price.

 Jonathan Semple